a-flyleaf/ygbtdm/misc/outline2.md

       - nm: childhood flashback, expanded edition
         desc: |-
           As a kid/young teen, Joce had finally made a "friend" (or at least gotten someone to listen) and was telling them about the impending end of the world.
 Playing catch or tetherball as this happens; ends with the other one not buying it (maybe the whole thing being a setup to embarrass Joce?), and Joce hits the ball so hard it flies over the fence and smashes some not-too-distant glass.
 Other kids scramble as the car alarm blares.
 (Resembles the Beacon sound.)
-      - nm: childhood flashback, cont'd.
+      - nm: childhood flashback, cont’d.
         desc: |-
           [thinking of interspersing things here but for plotting clarity I just keep going in order with no interruptions]